LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

   EDPSymbologyConvert --universe IBM.N,MSFT.O,VOD.L --to ISIN,CommonName
 Read convert parameter from Json file:
   EDPSymbologyConvert --jsonfile ./request.json
-Read convert parameter from Json file and use symbols list from item file instead:
+Read convert parameter from Json file and use symbols list from from instead:
   EDPSymbologyConvert --itemfile ./ISINList.txt --jsonfile ./request.json

   -i, --universe     Required.
 List of symbol or item separate by comma.
 For example, -i